sulu/sulu/UPGRADE.md

 }
 ```

-If you are using the 'default' template in the header and now change to the sulu-buttons 'save' and 'delete' the emitted events are now 'sulu.toolbar.save' instead of 'sulu.header.toolbar.save' and 'sulu.toolbar.delete' instead of 'sulu.header.toolbar.delete'.
+If you are using the 'default' template in the header and now change to the sulu-buttons 'save' and 'delete' the emitted events are now `sulu.toolbar.save` instead of `sulu.header.toolbar.save` and 'sulu.toolbar.delete' instead of `sulu.header.toolbar.delete`.

 #### Tabs
 The tabs can be configured with the 'url', 'data' and 'container' option.
 The 'option' fullControll' got removed.
 You can get the same effect by passing data with no 'component'-property.